GustavoFurtad2/MineirinhoNES/README.md

 # MineirinhoNES

-MineirinhoNES is a demake/recreation of the original pc game for the old NES console
+MineirinhoNES is a demake/recreation of the original pc game Miner Ultra Adventures(or Mineirinho Ultra Adventures in brazillian portuguese) for the old NES console

 # How to compile